 ii.
 “To all his former evils he added this, that he slew Urijah the prophet (Jeremiah 26:20, 23).”
 (Trapp)

 c.
 Nebuchadnezzar king of Babylon came up: Nebuchadnezzar, king of the Babylonian Empire, was concerned with Judah because of its strategic position in relation to the empires of Egypt and Assyria.
-Therefore it was important to him to conquer Judah and make it a subject kingdom (his vassal), securely loyal to Babylon.
+Therefore it was important to him to conquer Judah and make it a subject kingdom, securely loyal to Babylon.

 i.
 Nebuchadnezzar came against Jerusalem because the Pharaoh of Egypt invaded Babylon.
-In response the young prince Nebuchadnezzar defeated the Egyptians at Charchemish, and then he pursued their fleeing army all the way down to the Sinai.
-Along the way (or on the way back), he subdued Jerusalem, who had been loyal to the Pharaoh of Egypt.
+In response the young prince Nebuchadnezzar defeated the Egyptians at Carchemish, and then he pursued their fleeing army all the way down to the Sinai.
+Along the way (or on the way back), he subdued Jerusalem, which had been loyal to the Pharaoh of Egypt.

 iv.
-Excavations also document the victory of Nebuchadnezzar over the Egyptians at Carchemish in May or June of 605 b.c.
-Archaeologists found evidences of battle, vast quantities of arrowheads, layers of ash, and a shield of a Greek mercenary fighting for the Egyptians.
+Excavations also document the victory of Nebuchadnezzar over the Egyptians at Carchemish in May or June of 605 B.C.
+Archaeologists found evidence of battle, vast quantities of arrowheads, layers of ash, and a shield of a Greek mercenary fighting for the Egyptians.

 v.
 This campaign of Nebuchadnezzar was interrupted suddenly when he heard of his father’s death and raced back to Babylon to secure his succession to the throne.
 He traveled about 500 miles in two weeks – remarkable speed for travel in that day.
 Nebuchadnezzar only had the time to take a few choice captives (such as Daniel), a few treasures and a promise of submission from Jehoiakim.

 d.
-Bound him in bronze fetters to carry him off to Babylon: According to 2 Kings 24:1-7 this happed because Jehoiakim rebelled against Nebuchadnezzar.
-God did not bless this rebellion because though Jehoiakim was a patriot of the kingdom of Judah, but not a man submitted to God.
+Bound him in bronze fetters to carry him off to Babylon: According to 2 Kings 24:1-7 this happened because Jehoiakim rebelled against Nebuchadnezzar.
+God did not bless this rebellion because though Jehoiakim was a patriot of the kingdom of Judah, he was not a man submitted to God.
 These sins were among those things that were found against him.

 i.
 2 Chronicles 36:6 tells us that Nebuchadnezzar intended to take Jehoiakim to Babylon, bound in bronze fetters.
 Yet Jeremiah 22:19 tells us that he would be disgracefully buried outside of Jerusalem.